-- 1. Cross the left chain under the coupler and attach to the right mounting slot in the tow vehicle hitch head. - Now take right chain under the coupler and attach to left mounting slot in hitch head.
+- 1. Cross the left chain under the coupler and attach to the right mounting ring on receiver on hitch. - Now take right chain under the coupler and attach it to ring on the left on receiver on hitch.
 Slack for each length should be the same but not more than necessary to permit the vehicle to turn at their minimum radius.